NotJonaAtAll/ES-Endpoint-Factory/README.md

 # ES-Endpoint-Factory
-A Generic Elasticsearch endpoints factory to create, cache and maintain any number of connections simultaniously.
+A generic Elasticsearch endpoints factory to create, cache and maintain any number of connections simultaniously.

 ## Usage
 Create a config object: